MyTooliT/ICOc/Documentation/Introduction.md

 ## Measurement Data

+---

+**Note:** ICOc **assumes** that the sensor device always measures **acceleration data** in multiples of the [gravity of earth](https://en.wikipedia.org/wiki/Gravity_of_Earth), commonly referred as $g$ or $g_0$.
+While this is true for most of the sensor hardware (such as STHs), some sensor devices measure other values, e.g. force or temperature.
+Even in this case the measurement software will (incorrectly) [convert the data into multiples of $g$](https://github.com/MyTooliT/ICOc/blob/dc636ce2cda8f380aa0f031fc743062820eb3443/mytoolit/measurement/acceleration.py#L50-L51).
+We are **working on adding support for configuring the sensor type** in the firmware and ICOc to **fix this issue**.

+---

 The ICOc script stores measured acceleration values in [HDF5](https://www.hdfgroup.org/solutions/hdf5/) files.
 By default these files will be stored in the root of the repository with a

 - name starting with the text `Measurement`